AussieSeaweed/gameservice/docs/source/create.rst

 You can create lazy no-limit hold'em games by replacing NLHEGame with LazyNLHEGame.
-The difference between NLHEGame and LazyNLHEGame is explained in :doc:`interact` page.
+The difference between NLHEGame and LazyNLHEGame is explained in :doc:`gameservice.poker`.

 Creating Tic Tac Toe Games